 Training must include strategies to reduce disparities in access to and delivery of health care services and the administration of pre- and post-test implicit bias assessments.

-There is an in-person requirement for this training: acceptable modalities of training include any of the following:
+There is an interactive requirement for this training: acceptable modalities of training include any of the following:

 (i) A teleconference or webinar that permits live synchronous interaction.